Dave WinfieldDavid Mark Winfield

 Primary position: Right Fielder

-Dave Winfield is the only athlete in history to be drafted by four different leagues, but in the end he chose Major League Baseball over the NFL, the ABA and the NBA, where he found a home and was successful throughout his tenure.
+Dave Winfield was the first athlete in history to be drafted by four different leagues, but in the end he chose Major League Baseball over the NFL, the ABA and the NBA, where he found a home and was successful throughout his tenure.

 The outfielder didn’t spend a single day in the minor leagues, and he began his career with the Padres.

 Winfield found success even when his team did not.
 In 1979, he had 118 RBI in a season when the Padres only scored 603 times.
 He had 34 home runs, 27 doubles, 10 triples and a .308 average.
 He also scored 97 runs, stole 15 bases and drew more walks than the number of times he struck out.
 He was also the best defensive right fielder in the National League, winning the Gold Glove that year, and adding another the following season.

 From San Diego, he moved onto New York in 1981 where he found much success, though he had some problems with the Yankees organization, fighting with management and at times competing against players on his own team.

 In 1982 he launched a career-high 37 long balls.
 He followed with 116 RBI in 1983.
 The next season he set a career best with a .340 batting average.